Central West Pumped Hydro Project

 The Central West Pumped Hydro Project is a pumped storage hydro project in the early stages of project assessment and development, located between Bathurst and Lithgow, within 2.5 hours of Sydney.

-The Central West Pumped Hydro Project (the Project) is an ATCO Australia project and is being progressed together with development partner Altura Group.
+ATCO Australia is proposing to develop the Central West Pumped Hydro Project (the Project) together with development partner Altura Group.

 Additionally, the project will require improvements to local telecommunications infrastructure, which is expected to improve coverage in the local area.